Skip to Main Content

 About the Audio Lab

 The Audio Lab has two digital audio workstations, each with multi-track audio software, digital mixer, and MIDI keyboard.
-One workstation has an installed microphone for podcast recording.
+Workstation #2 has an installed microphone for podcast recording.
 There are connections to plug in electric guitars, keyboards and other electronic instruments.

 The room has been acoustically treated; it is very quiet but it is not sound proof.
 Spoken word may be recorded, but we do not permit singing or the use of acoustic instruments in this space.